fussgaenger/Portland_Digital_Twin/README.md

 __Important notes on setup__

-Please note that a couple of folders needs to be set up before running the application...
+Please note that a couple of folders needs to be set up before running the application.
+Please create the following folders:

 `C:\tmp\gtfs_working`
 `C:\tmp\gtfs_archive`